{

 "unknowns": [

-"The impact of potential AI regulations on monetization strategies",
+"The impact of sovereign energy regulations on cross-border infrastructure alliances",

 ],